One Day in Nuremberg, Germany | 11 Nurnberg Things to Do!

 Now you know the answer to where is Nurnberg in Germany, let’s get there!

 Train: Nurnberg U Bahn gets you to Nurnberg HBF (the main Nurnberg train station) and is the best way to reach Nurnberg Bavaria.
 The station is in the centre of Nuremberg and walkable to most places (see more on walking in Nuremberg underneath each Nurnberg things to do).
-I’ve booked all of my trains in Europe via Trainline because it finds the cheapest, fastest and most convenient ways to travel.

 • Nurnberg to Munich train is just over 1 hour